Surface gravity: Gas giants

-For gas giant planets such as Jupiter, Saturn, Uranus, and Neptune, the surface gravity is given at the 1 bar pressure level in the atmosphere.
-It has been found that for giant planets with masses in the range up to 100 times Earth's mass, their surface gravity is nevertheless very similar and close to 1g, a region named the gravity plateau.
+For gas giant planets such as Jupiter, Saturn, Uranus, and Neptune, surface gravity is given at the 1-bar pressure level in the atmosphere.
+It has been found that for giant planets with masses up to 100 times that of Earth, surface gravity is nevertheless very similar and close to 1$g$, a region known as the gravity plateau.

-Non-spherically symmetric objects
+Non-spherically-symmetric objects

 Most real astronomical objects are not perfectly spherically symmetric.
 One reason for this is that they are often rotating, which means that they are affected by the combined effects of gravitational force and centrifugal force.
 This causes stars and planets to be oblate, which means that their surface gravity is smaller at the equator than at the poles.
 This effect was exploited by Hal Clement in his SF novel Mission of Gravity, dealing with a massive, fast-spinning planet where gravity was much higher at the poles than at the equator.

 To the extent that an object's internal distribution of mass differs from a symmetric model, the measured surface gravity may be used to deduce things about the object's internal structure.
 This fact has been put to practical use since 1915–1916, when Roland Eötvös's torsion balance was used to prospect for oil near the city of Egbell (now Gbely, Slovakia.)
 In 1924, the torsion balance was used to locate the Nash Dome oil fields in Texas.

 It is sometimes useful to calculate the surface gravity of simple hypothetical objects which are not found in nature.
 The surface gravity of infinite planes, tubes, lines, hollow shells, cones, and even more unrealistic structures may be used to provide insights into the behavior of real structures.